 He was the pilot who steered American Airlines Flight 77 into the Pentagon, executing one of the deadliest acts of terrorism on U.S. soil.

-Hani Hanjour was a Saudi national who became a central operative in the September 11 attacks.
-His path to infamy was one of determined, shadowy preparation.
-He first came to the United States in the early 1990s for English language study, later returning for flight training in Arizona and Florida.
-Federal investigators later noted his flying skills were mediocre, but his commitment to the extremist cause was absolute.
-Chosen by al-Qaeda planners for his U.S. visa and prior stateside experience, he entered the country again in late 2000 to begin final training.
-On the morning of September 11, 2001, he took the controls of Flight 77 after the hijacking.
-His specific, grim task was to navigate the Boeing 757 away from its Washington D.C. course and execute a difficult, descending turn to crash it into the western façade of the Pentagon, killing 189 people on the plane and on the ground.
-His action cemented the coordinated, multi-target scale of the day's horrors.
+Hani Hanjour piloted American Airlines Flight 77 into the western façade of the Pentagon on September 11, 2001, killing 189 people.
+The Saudi national first came to the United States in the early 1990s for English language study, then returned for flight training in Arizona and Florida.
+Federal investigators noted his flying skills were mediocre, but his commitment to the extremist cause was absolute.
+Chosen by al-Qaeda planners for his U.S. visa and prior stateside experience, he entered the country again in late 2000 for final training.
+After hijacking the Boeing 757, he navigated it away from its Washington D.C. course, executing a difficult descending turn to crash into the building.
+His action confirmed the coordinated, multi-target scale of the day's horrors.

 1965–1980